Home News 10 essential China newsletters

 China Chit-Chat

 China Chit-Chat is written by Mark Schaub, senior partner at leading Chinese law firm King & Wood Mallesons (where he was the first foreign partner).
 Schaub has been working on China issues since moving to Shanghai in 1993, and his weekly newsletter offers a humorous insight into life on the ground there, plus reflections on the issues facing international companies operating in China.
-His commentary on the reaction of Shanghai’s expats to China’s strict zero-Covid policy is particularly interesting.

 Cost: Free

-Subscribe to China Chit-Chat
+Subscribe to China Luxury Briefing

 The Wire China